By Muhammad Saleh Al-Munajjid

 If we say that sins are dangerous, then belittling sins and taking them lightly is more dangerous than sinning itself.
-The Prophet (peace and blessings be upon him) warned us against taking sins lightly because, doing so, sins will become an inherent habit in us and we will have no problem insisting on them.
+The Prophet (peace be upon him) warned us against taking sins lightly because, doing so, sins will become an inherent habit in us and we will have no problem insisting on them.
 This will lead the person to be categorized as a pervert (fasiq) and will lead him in the end to be subject to God Almighty’s severe punishment, which will overtake him at anytime.

 Allah has made repentance obligatory saying,